RealMarco/RoboticGraspingSimulation/README.md

 To connect coppeliasim with ROS
 - libsimExtROSInterface.so   in CoppeliaSim_root
+- libv_repExtRosInterface.so   copy it into each of the worker directories from the utils directory

 ## Instructions
 Object models come from YCB model and object set - http://www.ycbbenchmarks.com/object-models/